MicrosoftDocs/azure-devops-docs/docs/report/powerbi/overview.md

 Gain insight and analyze the progress and quality of your project by connecting Power BI to the data collected and stored in VSTS.
 Currently, you can choose between two different options depending on your reporting requirements.

 The first option, the **Content Pack**, contains a complete analytic data model (tables, relationships and measures), a set of default reports and a default dashboard.
 Reports and dashboard are fully customizable but the data model is not.
+All VSTS customers can use the Content Pack to generate dashboards and reports.

 This option is great for users who want to get quick insights without the need of building custom models.
 The data model is shared between all users and therefore does not support process customization, this is one of the primary reasons to consider the second option.
 To learn more, see [Connect to VSTS with Power BI Content Pack](connect-vso-pbi-vs.md).

 The second option, **Data Connector**, has been released with the *Power BI Desktop January 2017 Update*.
 This option is available in the *Power BI Desktop*.
 It allows users to select the data they are interested in, which includes support for a fully customized data model by including project-specific fields, work item customizations, and adding tables from additional data sources.

-Since you select which data to load, this approach works well for very large accounts, that could not use the *Content Pack* in the past.To learn more, see [Connect to VSTS with Power BI Data Connector](data-connector-connect.md).
+Since you select which data to load, this approach works well for very large accounts, that could not use the *Content Pack* in the past.
+To learn more, see [Connect to VSTS with Power BI Data Connector](data-connector-connect.md).

 The following table contains a detailed comparison of both options.